-It’s coming up to 6 years since the unexpected passing of my mum.
-This weekend I caught myself reflecting on the morning when I received the news, and how since, lots of people who I barely know came up to me over the subsequent days and gave me a pat on the back, a hug, or a genuine “I’m sorry!”
+It’s coming up to 7 years since the unexpected passing of my mum.
+This weekend I caught myself reflecting on the morning when I received the news, and how since, lots of people who I barely know came up to me over the subsequent days and gave me a pat on the back, a hug, or a genuine “I’m sorry!” and I learned some important Life Lessons!

 In the midst of my sorrow I now realise this tragic loss taught me three important things.
 First, the worst things can happen to the best people for no obvious reason at all.
 Second, most people, even the ones you don’t think care, are genuinely good people who do care.
 And finally, just as it is difficult to see all the opportunities life gives you until you’re looking back, it is virtually impossible to fully understand certain life circumstances until they actually happen to you.